 The school is a State Co-educational Selective Grammar School.
-The school is an Academy Trust School and therefore responsible for setting its own admission arrangements and, in common with state schools throughout the country, the school is part of a Co-ordinated Local Admission scheme.
+The school is an Academy Trust School and therefore responsible for setting its own admission arrangements and, in common with state schools throughout the country, the school is part of a Co-ordinated Local

-Admission Arrangements 2015
+Admission Arrangements 2015 (for reference only)

 BACKGROUND FOR ADMISSION